Sallenmoore/autonomous/README.md

 ## Container Apps

-Buddy has 4 inital container components:
+DM Buddy has 4 inital container components:

 * **server**
     * static files and assets are served from here.
 This is also the main entry point for the application.